 The way I like to look at it is this; your keyword is your anchor that holds everything in place.
 Most accounts that come to me in need of fixing up have all the emphasis placed on the keyword and not much on anything else - people tend to have a good idea of the keywords that they want to show for but that’s about it.

-So let’s use our red shoes example.
-Lets say that you have a keyword that is simply: ‘Buy Red shoes’.
-In this example, ‘Buy Red Shoes’ is our anchor and everything is pinned on that keyword ensuring that at each hurdle we hone further into the relevance of that keyword… ‘Buy Red Shoes’.
+Let’s use our red shoes example.
+Let's say that you have a keyword that is simply: ‘Buy Red shoes’.
+In this example, ‘Buy Red Shoes’ is our anchor and everything is pinned on that keyword ensuring that at each hurdle we hone further into the relevance of that keyword ‘Buy Red Shoes’.

 It is also important to note that the negative effects of a poor quality score can be costly.
 Without going into them in great detail, keywords with a low quality score can be impacted by: